riturajFi/Acontext/README.md

   Status: success
   Progress updates: 2
     - I confirmed that the first step will be reporting before moving on to landing page development.
-    - I already collect all the iPhone 15 pro max infos and reported to user, waiting for approval for next step.
+    - I have already collected all the iPhone 15 pro max info and reported to the user, waiting for approval for next step.
   User preferences:
     - user expects a report on latest news about iPhone 15 pro max before any coding work on the landing page.